GoldenspearLLC/build-jenkins-job/README.md

 # build-jenkins-job
-Action to trigger and build a jenkins job from github workflow
+Action to trigger and build a jenkins job from github workflow.